kenthedev/projectghostsite/_posts/2025-05-31-common-ground.md

 <p style="text-align: center"><img src="/projectghostsite/assets/images/Dialogue.png"></p>

 There's a ton that goes into something like a dialogue system.
 Showing speaker names, portraits, skipping text, branching choices, and so much more.
 I've been expanded the system with a radio call style of messaging for the player to hear additional info and conversations from teammates while on missions.
-I really enjoyed how much personality games like Dynasty Warriors Gundam 2 field audio and Persona 5 Royal's metaverse conversations added to their characters.
+I really appreciated how much personality the characters gained in Dynasty Warriors: Gundam and Persona 5 Royal, just through the addition of field calls and Metaverse conversations.
+It's a minimalist approach that provides a wealth of engagement.

 <p style="text-align: center"><img src="/projectghostsite/assets/images/MementosConvo.png"></p>